-A formal construction mitigation effort is a fairly new approach to an old standing problem of proactively managing the Community concerns with on-going construction projects.
+A formal construction mitigation effort is a fairly new approach to an old-standing problem of proactively managing Community concerns with ongoing construction projects.
 PCM has managed construction mitigation efforts since 2004.
 We work with our clients to develop a proactive plan of construction mitigation that optimizes the competing concerns of the impact of construction on the daily workings of the surrounding community with an efficient and cost-effective approach to the construction project.
 Some of the areas touched on in our construction mitigation management efforts include:

 Every construction project is unique and every community in which the project takes place is unique so there is no one size fits all approach to construction mitigation.
 There is, however, a standard process we follow in developing a construction mitigation management plan.
 A good plan includes the following elements – Early Planning, Regular Monitoring & Reporting, Communications and Problem Solving Process, and Enforcement Management.

 We work with our clients to start the dialogue between the community and the project stakeholders early in the development process.
 This is an important first step to being successful in the construction mitigation efforts.
 Hours of work, pedestrian and vehicular traffic patterns, parking impacts, are just some of the issues that need to be discussed early so that all parties have an understanding of the impacts the construction will have on them.
 Both sides need to clearly understand the issues and priority concerns along with what can be done to mitigate those concerns.
 All resolutions should be addressed directly in a written plan and communicated widely to affected members of the community and all project stakeholders.
 This construction mitigation plan then needs to become part of the project documentation.